Fairness Index survey is live. Score your governance system in 5–8 minutes — contribute to the world’s first governance fairness dataset.

 VEP — Volunteer Empowerment

 3-month immersive civic leadership program for youth 16–35.
-Four batches completed with real project work.
-VEP 5.0 launching soon — follow social media for applications.
+Four batches completed.
+VEP 5.0 launching soon.

 130+ selected · VEP 5.0 launching